Rwanda-backed rebels tell residents of a captured eastern Congolese city they are safe

 ——

 Asadu reported from Abuja, Nigeria, and Kamale reported from Kinshasa, Congo.
-AP journalist Rodney Muhmuza in Kampala, Uganda contributed to this reporting.
+AP journalist Rodney Muhmuza in Kampala, Uganda and Edith M. Lederer at the United Nations contributed to this reporting.